bradwindy/brad_os/README.md

 **QEMU must be installed on the host system to run this command**

 The command `cargo run` should compile the OS, create a boot image and run it in QEMU.

+## Notes
+- All code comments are my own
+- All writing associated with this project is my own